Your 2023 9-Point SEO Checklist

 - Google Search Console

-Next, you want to set up your Google Search Console account, which you can link to Google Analytics.
+Next, you want to set up your Google Search Console account, which you can link to GA4.

-Like Google Analytics, Google Search Console is a free tool.
+Like GA4, Google Search Console is a free tool.
 It’s also a powerful one, providing your business with immense insight into how your website performs in search results.
-Google Search Console highlights how people find your site in organic search results.
+Google Search Console highlights how people find your site in organic search results:

 With Google Search Console, you can: